yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 For example, if your overall retention target for PITR is 3 days, you can use the following configuration:
 1. History retention interval is 24 hours.
-2. Snapshots are taken daily.
+1. Snapshots are taken daily.
-3. Each snapshot is kept for 3 days.
+1. Each snapshot is kept for 3 days.

 {{< note title="Note on the history retention interval flag" >}}

 By default, the history retention period is controlled by the [history retention interval flag](../../../reference/configuration/yb-tserver/#timestamp-history-retention-interval-sec).
-This flag is applied cluster-wide, i.e. to every YSQL database and YCQL keyspace.
+This flag is applied cluster-wide, to every YSQL database and YCQL keyspace.

 However, when [PITR is enabled](#creating-a-schedule) for a database or a keyspace, YugabyteDB adjusts the history retention for that database/keyspace based on the interval between the snapshots.
 You're *not* required to manually set the cluster-wide flag in order to use PITR.